Continuation maps for the Morse fundamental group

+Note that this same argument may be used when $q$ is of index 0.
+Indeed, the moduli space $\overline{\mathcal{M}}((z,0),(q,1))\times\mathcal{M}((q,1),M\times\{1\})$ glues together with the rest of the moduli spaces to form a disk.
+It it either contractible, or separates the moduli space into an outer annulus and several inner disks.
+In the same way as before, we may still contract it to a point and stitch together the rest of the moduli spaces which lie around its outer boundary along that point.

-The image of $\mathcal{M}((z,0),M\times\{1\})$ by ${\rm ev}_{f_2}$ is therefore formed of a series of disks which are entirely formed of unstable manifolds of index 2 critical points of $f_2$, attached together by steps which are the image of the one-dimensional families which cut the disk in two, which were discussed in the previous paragraphs.
+The image of the boundary of $\overline{\mathcal{M}}((z,0),M\times\{1\})$ by ${\rm ev}_{f_1}$ is therefore either formed of parts of the boundary of relation patches, or by steps which appear as in equations \eqref{eq:ind_1_normal_1} and \eqref{eq:ind_1_normal_2}.
+It is therefore in the normal subgroup of $\mathcal{L}(f_1,\phi_F(\ast_0))$ generated by relation patches.
 Then the fact that the Morse loop forming its boundary is trivial is a consequence of Lemma \ref{lemma:trivial_disks}.
 Therefore, $\phi_F(\ell)=0$. \end{proof}